Who can apply for disability benefits under Special Rules for Terminal Illness

 A person receiving Child Disability Payment under Special Rules for Terminal Illness might need an appointee to legally act on their behalf if they’re not living with or being cared for by someone with parental rights and responsibilities.

-A person receiving Adult Disability Payment or Pension Age Disability Payment under Special Rules for Terminal Illness might need an appointee to legally act on their behalf if they cannot make or communicate decisions because of a mental or physical health condition.
+An adult might need an appointee to legally act on their behalf if they cannot make or communicate decisions because of a mental or physical health condition.
+This may also apply if they're getting the following benefits under Special Rules for Terminal Illness:

 An appointee will be responsible for: